indianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is Indiana Child Support?

-Child support in Indiana is a mandatory financial contribution a non-custodial parent has to make to aid a child’s growth after separation or divorce.
-The court follows The Indiana Child Support Rules and Guidelines to determine the amount for child support.
-However, the payment plan is according to the parent’s income.
-Nevertheless, when a child turns 19, child support is automatically terminated except the child is disabled, and the court order will see to the continuance of child support.
+Child support in Indiana is a mandatory financial contribution a non-custodial parent is expected to make to aid a child’s growth after separation or divorce.
+The court follows the Indiana Child Support Rules and Guidelines to determine the amount of child support.
+However, the payment plan is according to the parents’ income.
+Nevertheless, when a child turns 19, child support is automatically terminated, except if the child is disabled, and the court order will see to the continuance of child support.

 What Does Child Support Cover in Indiana?

 Child support is dependent on the income of parents and which parent has custody.
-The payment is made for a child’s essential needs such as; health care, education, dental appointments, transportation, food, shelter, and clothing.
-However, the Indiana child support system does not cover extracurricular activities like camping, sports, and the likes, but the parent can compromise upon mutual agreement.
+Payments are generally made for a child’s essential needs such as health care, education, dental appointments, transportation, food, shelter, and clothing.
+However, the Indiana child support system does not typically cover extracurricular activities like camping, sports, and others, but the parents may compromise upon mutual agreement.

 What is the Average Child Support Payment in Indiana?

 There is no stipulated amount because of the different incomes of parents and the number of children involved.
-Parents and interested individuals can calculate an average by utilizing the official Indiana child support calculator as it estimates weekly child support payments and constructs forms that could be helpful in the court of law.
+Parents and interested individuals may calculate an average by utilizing the official Indiana child support calculator, which estimates weekly child support payments and constructs forms that could be helpful in court.

 How Do I Apply for Child Support in Indiana?

 Interested individuals may apply for child support online or in person.
-Applications in person mandate that the requestors fill out a child support enrollment form, articulate the necessary information required at the county child support office, contact the county prosecutor’s office via mail or visit in person.
+In-person applications generally require that the requestors fill out a child support enrollment form, articulate the necessary information for the county child support office, and contact the county prosecutor’s office via mail or visit in person.

-Before applying for child support in Indiana, the Indiana Department of Child Service must have certified the paternity of the child, recognized the non-custodial parent and determined the amount to be paid for child custody before establishing a child support order.
-This order can only be granted by the Supreme Court because it spells out the instructions that bind child support and also sheds more light on educational expenses and visitation.
-Filing for child support in Indiana is $25, and the following documents must be presented before processing a child support order;
+Before applying for child support in Indiana, the Indiana Department of Child Services should have certified the paternity of the child, recognized the non-custodial parent, and determined the amount to be paid for child custody before establishing a child support order.
+This order may only be granted by the Supreme Court because it spells out the instructions that bind child support and also sheds more light on educational expenses and visitation.
+Filing for child support in Indiana is $25, and the following documents typically need to be presented before processing a child support order;

 • Proof of residency.
-Either a utility bill or rent payment receipt.
+Either a utility bill or a rent payment receipt.

 • Divorce records.